MatthiasKuklinski/data-structures/src/data structures/linear/array/README.md

 - 1 (one-based indexing): The first element of the array is indexed by subscript of 1.
 - n (n-based indexing): The base index of an array can be freely chosen.
 Usually programming languages allowing n-based indexing also allow negative index values and other scalar data types like enumerations, or characters may be used as an array index.

+Given n is the size of the array and the first element of the array is indexed by subscript of 0, the last element of an array is accessed by (n-1).
 Arrays can have multiple dimensions, thus it is not uncommon to access an array using multiple indices.